mihudec/ansible_training/lab_guides/Lab01.md

       ansible_host: 10.8.8.130

 ```
-The top-level key is **all** - this is a group that contains all hosts in inventory.
+The top-level key is **all** - this is a group that contains all hosts in the inventory.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc5MzcxNTE4LC02MDQ0MzkzMjksLTE0MT
-YzMjE5MTUsLTM1NDM4OTA0MCwtMjUwMjE2NTMxXX0=
+eyJoaXN0b3J5IjpbLTgzNzkwMTM2Myw2NzkzNzE1MTgsLTYwND
+QzOTMyOSwtMTQxNjMyMTkxNSwtMzU0Mzg5MDQwLC0yNTAyMTY1
+MzFdfQ==
 -->